arup-group/elara/README.md

 SEE is currently a stand alone script, run against a standard elara output, the `trip_logs_all_trips.csv`.

-In order to generate the required `trip_logs_all_trips.csv` input file, a standard Elara plan handler is used:
+In order to generate the required `trip_logs_all_trips.csv` input file, a standard Elara plan handler is used, and a `see` is toggled on.
+In this case we use the standard `all` modes handle with it.

 ```
 [plan_handlers]
-trip_logs = ["all"]
+trip_logs = {modes=["all"],see=true}
 ```

 Under the hood, this branch of Elara extracts the unchosen plans and labels them.

 This generates a dataset that the `elara/plan_analyser.py` may use to generate outputs.